grove-status

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Emit runtime status onto the Grove bus while working as a gardener (or head-gardener) in a Grove run — so the maintainer's dashboard shows who is working, on what, and who is blocked.
-Use at role start, at every state transition (working/blocked/awaiting-gate/done/failed), when issuing a verdict, when parking a question, and poll for commands at step seams.About this skill
+Use at role start, at every state transition (working/blocked/awaiting-gate/done/failed), when issuing a verdict, when parking a question, and poll for commands at step seams.Key capabilities

 grove-status — report yourself on the runtime bus

-You are a gardener in a Grove run.
+You are an agent in a Grove run.
 Alongside your artifact work, report your state onto the runtime bus so the human can see the swarm live.
 The bus is telemetry, NOT truth: artifact state remains the source of truth (ADR-0030 — "state derived from artifact existence, never agent claims").
 Never report progress you have not actually made; a false "working" claim is worse than silence.

 Recursion note (this repo specifically): this copy of the skill